christophenoel/geozarr-spec/README.md

 The **grid_mapping** variable defined by DataArray variable defines  the coordinate reference system (CRS) used for the horizontal spatial coordinate values.
 The grid_mapping value indicates the Auxliary variable that holds all the CF attribute describing the cRS.

-However, it is useful to fully describe data using CF conventions, in particular the attributes below are also recommended:
+However, all other CF conventions are recommended, in particular the attributes below:

 * add_offset
 * scale_factor